YangXiaozhou/yangxiaozhou.github.io/_drafts/2021-12-20-introduction_to_Python_programming.md

 ## Functions

-Function is a block of of related code grouped together to perform a specific task.
+Function is a block of related code grouped together to perform a specific task.
 They replace repetitive codes with a simple line of function call.
 They help to make our program concise and organized.
 Functions can be built-in by a language or used-defined.

 **An example**